Sir-Jude/Distriflask/README.md

 ```

-## Store in a file the errors handlers functions
+## Store in a file the error handlers functions
 ```
 from flask import render_template